greenhas/spg_website/content/Relationships/2019-07-10-Question-for.md

 ---
 date: 2019-07-10T09:31:14-07:00
-title: "Question for more experienced parents: is it normal for young children to believe they can make obvious falsehoods true simply by asserting them (and whining if I don’t play along), or is that a consequence of growing up in the context of this presidency?"
+title: ""
-tags: ["micro"]
+tags: ["micro","Relationships"]
 ---
+Question for more experienced parents: is it normal for young children to believe they can make obvious falsehoods true simply by asserting them (and whining if I don’t play along), or is that a consequence of growing up in the context of this presidency?